rajrishav1/rajrishav1/README.md

 ## 👋 About Me

-Hi, I’m Raj Rishav — a recent MS in Business Analytics graduate 2025, from Arizona State University with 4 years of experience in data analytics and business intelligence, turning data into actionable insights.
-I enjoy solving business problems through SQL, Python, Power BI, Tableau, and ETL pipelines, especially in supply chain, healthcare, and operations analytics.

-## 🔹 What I do best

-Build interactive dashboards (Tableau / Power BI) that make complex data easy to understand

-Design and optimize ETL workflows to ensure clean, reliable data

-Apply analytics & ML techniques (forecasting, clustering, optimization) to drive decisions

-Communicate insights clearly to both technical and non-technical stakeholders

-## 🔹 Projects:

-Inventory Optimization – HonorHealth Medical Group (Capstone) : Built Python ETL + Tableau dashboards that reduced surgical implant overstock by 8–10%

-AI Powered Fitness Equipment Monitoring – Arizona State University : YOLOv8n-Pose based platform to detect gym equipment occupancy in real-time

-Customer Purchase Pattern Analysis: SQL cohort analysis to identify repeat buyer trends and improve retention strategies
+Business Analyst with 4+ years of experience turning data into business insights across healthcare and supply chain.
+Skilled in SQL, Python, Power BI, and Tableau to build KPI dashboards, automate reporting, and drive measurable results — including $250K annual cost savings and 20% inventory reduction.
+Passionate about business process improvement, analytics storytelling, and decision support systems.

 ## 🧰 Tech Suite